James Kealoha Beach Park

 Beach Park Features

 On the weekends, this park can get busy with many local families and visitors coming out to enjoy the bay, but the swimming area is large and pretty spread out.
-The grassy park area has several barbecue grills and picnic tables, some shade and a shower and restroom.
-Overall, this park offers the necessary conveniences to enjoy a day at the beach with the family.
-Local shave ice and various food trucks visit the beach park regularly, offering concessions.
+The grassy park area has several picnic tables, some shade and a restroom.
+Overall, this park offers the necessary conveniences to enjoy a day at the ocean with the family.
+Local shave ice and various food trucks visit the park regularly, offering concessions.

 Mahikea Island

-Located offshore you will see an island often utilized by the Boy Scouts aptly named Scout Island, or Mahikea Island.
-Mahikea refers to the drupe shell snails found in shallow, rock-strewn areas, commonly eaten by the ancient Hawaiians.
-The 1946 Aleutian Island Tsunami, shortened Scout Island but it still remains today as an interesting islet to explore.
+Located offshore you will see Mahikea island, often utilized by the Boy Scouts for camping, aptly nicknamed Scout Island.
+The 1946 Aleutian Island Tsunami, damaged Mahikea Island, ripping away a portion of its seaward end, but most of it still remains today as an interesting islet to explore.

 Amenities